Adlorem/Blazor.Component.Maps/README.md

 ### Events

 - **`OnPlaceChanged`: `EventCallback<GooglePlace>`** <br />
 Callback function for Google autocomplete place change listener function.
+Returns google place data.

+### Final notice

+Remember to provide your own google api key when using this library.
+Please check provided examples for details.

+## Disclaimer

+REMEMBER YOU ARE RESPONSIBLE FOR SECURING YOUR OWN GOOGLE API KEY WHEN USING THIS LIBRARY AS YOU API KEY WILL BE EXPOSED IN APPLICATION.